Mr. Tuttle US History

 All school rules apply in my classroom and throughout the building.

-Electronic devices such as phones, i-pods and the like are not permitted.
+other electronic devices such as phones, i-pods and the like are not permitted.

 Ear buds may NOT be worn in class.